floppyzedolfin/sync/CHANGEBLOG.md

   milliseconds, and shoot a message containing all these N millisecond changes
 - use `os.Lstat` in a `for` loop to detect changes

+I've worked on this for a couple of hours now and the current version is "operational".
+That is, I managed to have a filed copied from my playground to my replica.
+There are still some "issues" with the current implementation, - for instance, I don't handle links properly.
+I'm also always sending the full contents of the files to patch, rather than an optimised `diff`.
+Since I'm not keeping local copies of the files, I'd have to use the rolling hash suggested by the assignment.
+This will greatly depend on the amount of time I can still spend on this task.

+My current implementation could be missing some files.
+Indeed, if a file is created in a directory that isn't yet under watch, that file's creation won't be caught.
+This could happen as a result of `mkdir foo && touch foo/bar`, with my code starting to listen at `foo` after the creation of foo/bar.

+I need some more tests than those I manually performed.